tj-tusharjain/azure-compute-docs/articles/virtual-machines/Metadata-Security-Protocol/troubleshoot-guide.md

 Windows VM

-eBPFCore and NetEbpfExt service must in started (RUNNING) state,
+eBPFCore and NetEbpfExt service must be in `RUNNING` state,
 ```
 c:\>sc query eBPFCore